olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 #### ESP32 Wireless Bridge | Programming the M5Stamp Pico Mate ####

 If you use the M5Stamp Pico Mate, you can alternatively select the Bluetooth protocol when you edit the mlrs-wireless-bridge.ino file as detailed above.
 This allows one to connect to your GCS via Bluetooth.
 The Bluetooth option can be very convenient, especially in cases where WiFi might be used for an Internet connection on your GCS computer or device.
+Additionally, the CLI can also be accessed in Bluetooth Classic mode.

 Programming the Pico Mate is straightforward using a USB TTL serial adapter which supports the DTR and RTS pins.
 The adapter which comes with the [M5Stamp Pico DIY Kit](https://shop.m5stack.com/products/m5stamp-pico-diy-kit) is the most convenient and the kit includes the Pico Mate module.
 You can solder the 6 pin female header connector to the appropriate pins on the module and plug in the kit's serial adapter directly (recommended).
 Or, if you prefer to leave off the programming connector, it is possible to insert the serial adapter pins into the appropriate thru-holes on the module and hold it in place with some pressure at an angle as to ensure continuous contact with all 6 pins during the programming process.